cerner/fhir.cerner.com/content/millennium/r4/clinical/care-provision/care-team.md

   - May be provided once with the value `Provenance:target`.
 Example: `_revinclude=Provenance:target`
   - May be provided with the `_id` or `patient` parameter.
 Example: `_id=LIFETIME_PROVIDER-4169494-0-4105597-0-0-0&_revinclude=Provenance:target`

-- When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
-Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilized for patient persona.
+- When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read` or `system/Provenance.read`.

 ### Headers